Dividing Retirement Assets In Divorce

 It’s often not enough to decide that retirement accounts will be divided 50-50 in a divorce.
 Depending on the type of account, retirement accounts have different rules and requirements for distribution.
 A 401(k) is handled differently from an IRA or a military pension plan.
 Neglecting the specific requirements of your plan could mean that one or both spouses end up planning on a retirement that is not funded.
 Miscalculating the timing of the necessary paperwork or neglecting to consider the tax implications of dividing retirement plans could wreak havoc on your financial future.
 That’s why it’s very important that you work with a lawyer who understands the complexities of dividing retirement assets fairly.

-Seek the counsel of our Charlestown attorneys by calling our office at 800-441-7573.
+Seek the counsel of our Boston attorneys by calling our office at 800-441-7573.
 We can schedule a consultation to discuss the particulars of your situation and learn how your divorce will affect your retirement accounts.

 We Are Here To Help